 - Catalyzers shorten the time until equilibrium is reached.

 In order to explain the equilibration of a reaction, be conscious of the meaning of the term reaction velocity.
 Many reactions can go backward, as well as forward.
 Reaction velocity is the change in substance concentration during a certain period of time.
 If forward and backward reactions occur simultaneously, which is typical for an equilibrium reaction, the following applies:

 A + B ⇔ C + D

 Vforward = vbackward, and k1 • cA • cB = k2 • cC • cD

-This process swings back and forth until a state is reached, at which the same amount of products and reagents is formed.
+This process swings back and forth until a state is reached at which the same amount of products and reagents is formed.
 In this state, the velocities of the forward and backward reactions are equal.
 This is why the reaction seems to have halted.
-Macroscopically, no changes can be observed as the chemical transitions only occur on the particle level.
+Macroscopically, no changes can be observed as the chemical transitions occur only on the particle level.

 The position of the chemical equilibrium is specific for each reaction and corresponds to a natural constant, which means that it cannot be changed.
 However, the time for equilibration can be shortened with the help of catalyzers.